 - Bulging disc

-The symptoms associated with lumbar radiculopathy usually can be managed using conservative, or non-surgical, treatments such as physical therapy, exercise, pain medications, massage, or rest.
-However, if weeks or months of conservative therapy prove ineffective, a doctor may suggest surgery as an option.
+The symptoms associated with lumbar radiculopathy can often be managed using conservative, or nonsurgical, treatments such as physical therapy, exercise, pain medications, massage or rest.
+However, if weeks or months of conservative therapy prove ineffective, a physician may suggest surgery as an option.
 Traditional open spine surgery is usually treated as a last resort because it involves large muscle-tearing incisions and overnight hospitalization followed by a long recovery period.